xilapa/go-tiny-projects/README.md

 - Topology is not restored on reconnection.
 - To stop the channel just call 'Close()', it's idempotent as the official.
 - To stop a connection and remove it from the pool, call 'Close()' on the connection.

+## go-wiki
+A simple wiki server that store pages on a txt file.
+If the page doesn't exists, user is redirect to the edit page.
+    To start the wiki go to go-wiki and run: `go run .`